 Over concentration in cyclical industries such as retail and energy that do well when the economy is growing can drag down investment portfolio returns in a slow economy.
 ETFs tracking indices representing multiple indices such as the S&P 500 diversify this risk.
 The SPDR S&P 500 Low Volatility UCITS ETF has been a top performer over the last year.

-ETFs are a good way for the beginning investor to invest in commodities without having to use more complex instruments like futures.
+ETFs are a good way for the inexperienced investor to invest in commodities without having to use more complex instruments like futures.
 Both ETFs and futures are ways to invest in physical commodities without having to transport and own the good.
-An exchange traded commodity (ETC) is an ETF that tracks a commodity.
+An exchange-traded commodity (ETC) is an ETF that tracks a commodity.
 ETC shares provide fractional ownership in a commodity.
 An ounce of gold currently costs USD 1,200.
 One share of the iShares Physical Gold ETC (SGLN) – a top performer over the last six months – represents a 0.020 share in an ounce of gold.

-If it walks like an ETF and talks like an ETF, is it an ETF?
 Flexible ETFs are always innovating to give investors more control over their investment returns.

 - SoFi’s GIGE fund for the gig economy lets investors in on deals 31 days post-IPO.

-– Salt Financial is paying negative interest rates of 5 percent – in other words, paying you to invest in Salt ETFs.
+- SALT Financial is paying negative interest rates of 5 percent – in other words, paying you to invest in Salt ETFs.

-But investors also need to be on the look out for imitators.
+But investors also need to be on the lookout for imitators.
 Some new products are disguising active funds in ETF wrappers.
 These fake ETFs plan to compromise some of the features that have made ETFs popular.